-On 17 June 2019 we will open recruitment for the role of Police Officer.
 We’re looking for people who have the judgment to make quick decisions; are confident to be first person in; have the compassion and empathy to help those in need; who’ll have their colleagues back no matter what and the resilience to serve the community every single day.

 In return, we promise you a good starting salary, great training experiences, opportunities for progression, the chance to achieve a professional qualification in Policing Practice and the pride that comes from helping others.
 You will become part of our policing family; dedicated to keeping communities safe and feeling safe, identifying and protecting vulnerable people, preventing and responding to harm.

 In the past, we’ve received high volumes of applications, so we recommend that you submit your application as early as possible.
 Follow our social media accounts for more information.

 Being a police officer is one of the most personally rewarding, challenging and diverse careers available to you.

 It’s a vital role and offers a great sense of pride from helping and protecting those within our community.